HomeAdvertisingColor Psychology Hacks That Boost Sales Overnight

 • Checkout Areas: Incorporate calming blues to reduce purchase anxiety

-Major retailers like Tesco have reported 15% increases in dwell time after implementing strategic color zoning in their stores.
+Major retailers like Tesco have reported 15% increases in dwell time after introducing color zoning in their stores.

 Did you know?
 Fast-food chains often use red and yellow in their color schemes because red stimulates appetite while yellow creates feelings of happiness and optimism.
 This combination has been scientifically proven to increase food consumption and customer turnover.

-Color associations vary significantly across cultures, making cultural awareness crucial for global brands.
+Color associations differ a lot across cultures, so cultural awareness matters for any global brand.
 For example:

 • White: Symbolizes purity in Western cultures but represents mourning in many Eastern cultures